nvim-tree/nvim-tree.lua/README.md

 - `S` will prompt the user to enter a path and then expands the tree to match the path
 - `.` will enter vim command mode with the file the cursor is on
 - `C-k` will toggle a popup with file infos about the file under the cursor
+- `f` will allow you to filter nodes dynamically based on regex matching.

 ### Settings